Compilation Database Generation

 1 target file, 7 functions, 5 loops, 214 SLOCs successfully analyzed (5 checkers) and 0 non-analyzed files in 351 ms

-Using CMake (Alternative)
+Using CMake (alternative option)

 Ensure you are using CMake version 3.5 or higher.